Matthewsw1234/DJI-M600-SAR/README.md

 # DJI-M600-SAR
-M600 Drone Custom Thermal Detection Payload With Gimbal
+M600 Drone Custom Thermal Detection Payload With Gimbal Using Tensorflow Lite

 This Project is currently not in its full state.
 It currently is a proof of concept that I wish to take further with updates over time.